tweag/ms-reactor-workshop/workshop/README.md

 ### Secrets scanning

 GitHub provides us with an built-in mechanism to scan for secrets.
-This includes the ability to scan for custom patterns as well as common key formats, such as AWS API keys.
+This includes the ability to scan for custom patterns as well as common key formats, such as Azure Function API keys.

 This section of the workshop will give you hands on experience through enabing GitHub Secret scanning, using push protection rules and creating our own custom detection rule.